EBjerrum/RandomNets/README.md

 If you use RandomNets in your work, please cite the associated preprint available on ChemRxiv:

 Bjerrum, E. J. (2024).
 RandomNets Improve Neural Network Regression Performance via Implicit Ensembling.
-ChemRxiv. https://doi.org/10.xxxx/chemrxiv.xxxxx
+ChemRxiv. https://doi.org/10.xxxx/chemrxiv.xxxxx (TODO Update)

 The full paper, including experimental results and detailed methodologies, can be accessed through the above link.